PyCharm 2024.2 Help

 • Click the gutter next to cells while holding Shift for a series of consecutive cells, or Ctrl for non-consecutive cells.

-• In command mode, press Shift and Up/Down keys.
+• In command mode, hold Shift and press the Up and Down keys.

-You can execute, copy, merge, and delete the selected cells.
+You can execute, copy, merge, expand, and delete the selected cells.

 Copy and paste cells